foxpathind/foxpathind.github.io/en/pages/WebsiteStrategy/WebsiteStrategyMeetingNotes.md

 ## October 30 walkthrough

 ## Catch with Alison

 - Content Strategy
 - Governance model
 	- make realistic
 	- how it could be developed

+## Presenatation
+- Nov 17-18
+- Approvals during Thanksgiving

+## Stage 2 - Experience and Service Design Project
+- Start working on a scope of work soon to be ready for 1st Qtr 2015
+- - Include graphic design prototyping